Grants & Awards

 About Robotics Locomotion and Control Laboratory's page

-A data-driven approach using temporal logics for repairing robot controllers
+A data-driven approach for developing and repairing robot controllers

 TUBITAK 1001 Programme Project Number: 118E195